Curate is Triberr’s newest feature.

 Using Content Source Features

-Each content source has four different views available.
+Each content source has two different views available.
 The views include

 You can specify the default view settings in Curate Settings located at the bottom of the left navigation.
 Each view will have its specific nuances in terms of formatting.
 However, you will be able to see all of the following data in each view: